 At other schools, you might need to catch a plane to an interview at the closest tech company.

 Not at Mason – our location makes access to a hot job market easy.
 With our faculty, business, and government contacts, we're connected to local enterprise leaders, and our programs are built to respond to current industry demands.

 Mason Computing and Engineering students, faculty, and staff will gain valuable resource support in the form of academic and community advice, inclusive classroom and curriculum knowledge or information about the best ways to leverage their diverse and unique skills to progress in their careers.
 The Office of Diversity, Outreach, and Inclusive Learning, whose staff will create and manage CEDRIC programming, is excited about the initiatives that will be launched through the Center.

 Research of Consequence

-The Carnegie Classification of Institutions of Higher Education ranks Mason among the highest research institutions in the country, with total research expenditures growing from $77 million in 2008-09 to $99 million in 2013-14.
+The Carnegie Classification of Institutions of Higher Education ranks Mason among the highest research institutions in the country.
+Mason saw figures increase by $37 million from 2018 -- our strategic goal is $225 million by 2024.
 Mason's reclassification to an R1 university was driven by growth in resources devoted to science and engineering, which doubled.
-Mason, the largest public research university in Virginia, also increased the number of doctoral degrees it conferred by 27 percent.
+Mason, the largest public research university in Virginia, also increased the number of doctoral students to 2,098 enrolled in Spring 2019.

 Our faculty is committed to conducting serious research in a variety of fields.
 Whatever your area of interest, you can find an expert mentor here.

-Networking and fieldwork opportunities with some of the nation's top tech firms, which are located near the Fairfax Campus and the Science and Technology Campus in Manassas.
+Networking and fieldwork opportunities with some of the nation's top tech firms, which are located near the Fairfax Campus, the Science and Technology Campus in Manassas, and our Arlington campus.